Sony A1 vs RX1R II

 Studio photographers will appreciate that the Sony A1 (unlike the RX1R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the A1 and the RX1R II are recent models that are part of the current product line-up.
 The RX1R II replaced the earlier Sony RX1R, while the A1 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A1 and RX1R II can be found, respectively, in the Sony A1 Manual (free pdf) or the online Sony RX1R II Manual.

 So what conclusions can be drawn?
 Is the Sony A1 better than the Sony RX1R II or vice versa?
 The listing below highlights the relative strengths of the two models.